flutter/website/src/content/cookbook/architecture/offline-first.md

 }
 ```

-As well, this example uses the `UserProfile` data class
+This example also uses the `UserProfile` data class
 that has been created using the [`freezed`][] package.

 <?code-excerpt "lib/domain/model/user_profile.dart (UserProfile)" remove="@Default(false) bool synchronized,"?>